Anthony White (artist): Mobilising Material

+“Drawing from the urban cultural history of Paris, the artist uses these metro posters or “affiches” to build the image with tearing, re-cropping and utilising painterly interventions acting as a form of dissent and to dwell on modes of community and collectivity.”

 The Landscape is never Innocent - (After Mannalargenna)

-White's recent work 'The Landscape is never Innocent - (After Mannalargenna)', Oil on linen, 150.5 cm x 121 cm, was Highly Commended in the 2018 Glover Prize for Landscape Painting.
-The Curator of the Glover Prize, Megan Dick, wrote "Anthony White's painting 'The Landscape is Never Innocent After Mannalargenna' re-examines a contested history in early Tasmanian settlement using bold red and black gestures to reflect upon and portray the confrontations between Aboriginal Tasmanians and Early European settlers".
+White's recent work The Landscape is never Innocent - (After Mannalargenna) (oil on linen, 150.5 cm x 121 cm) was Highly Commended in the 2018 Glover Prize for Landscape Painting.
+The Curator of the Glover Prize, Megan Dick, wrote, "Anthony White's painting The Landscape is Never Innocent After Mannalargenna re-examines a contested history in early Tasmanian settlement using bold red and black gestures to reflect upon and portray the confrontations between Aboriginal Tasmanians and Early European settlers."
 While the artist is quoted the background to the work as, "To me, there is a painfully clear disparity between the written history of Aboriginal Australia and actual events.
 Looking back at Australia from my adopted home in Europe it is clear to me that no meaningful reconciliation has taken place.
 As a nation Australia must adjust the record and make reparations towards its First Nations People."

 Cape Tribulation I

-White's work 'Cape Tribulation I' was selected as one of the Finalists in the 2017 Paddington Art Prize.
-The description of the work on the Prize website states "This work dwells upon personal memory and history of Cape Tribulation and consequences for Indigenous Australians.
-Cook mentioned that 'here began all our troubles' and marks the first squeegee group based paintings executed using ripolin paints".
+White's work Cape Tribulation I was selected as one of the Finalists in the 2017 Paddington Art Prize.
+The description of the work on the Prize website states, "This work dwells upon personal memory and history of Cape Tribulation and consequences for Indigenous Australians.
+Cook mentioned that 'here began all our troubles' and marks the first squeegee group based paintings executed using ripolin paints."

-Recognition and awards
+Recognitions and awards

+White's work Federation Peak was one of 42 finalists in the 2021 Glover Prize which received 640 entrants representing the, “best artworks of the Tasmanian landscape.”
+The Glover Prize catalogue included White's reflections:

+“Tasmania is under threat from ecological disaster.
+During 2019 at the base of Federation Peak fires were at the edge of the surrounding alpine forests.
+In a devastatingly short amount of time ecological threat has gone from fantasy to a reality.
+The fires of 2019 signifies a new age of climate catastrophe, one in which we need urgent action to slow down the immediate effects of an increase in sea temperatures, heatwaves and extreme rainfall events.
+The southwest of the island the vastly uninhabited area, a world heritage site, is beginning to die as documented in various media reports most notably from the Guardian article dated February 2019 water scientist -Professor Peter Davies quoted as saying -“the island's vast, uninhabited and globally unique wildland, the heart of its world heritage area – was dying.
+The iconic habitats of rainforest, button grass plains, and heathlands had begun to vanish because of climate change.”